babelfish-for-postgresql/babelfish_project_website/_quickStart/pre-requisites.md

 permalink: /docs/quick-start/pre-requisites
 ---

-Depending of the installation method that you choose, the requirements may vary.
+Depending on the installation method that you choose, the requirements may vary.

 Regarldless of the case only `amd64` architectures are supported.